UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Restriction of movement

-Workers cannot freely leave the workplace or dormitory
+Workers cannot freely leave the site or dormitory

 Isolation